Go to Reviews.org AU Edition

 Sling TV has the lowest number of total channels

-Besides Sling TV, most live TV streaming services offer at least 85+ channels for no less than $72 per month.
+Besides Sling TV, most live TV streaming services offer at least 85+ channels for $70 per month.

 This is why Sling TV is the best for money-savers, cord-cutters, and people who just want a few of their favorite channels.

-DIRECTV streaming is best for fans of sports and premium channels
+DIRECTV is best for fans of sports and premium channels

-- You can get up to 19 sports channels.
+• You can get up to 16 sports channels

 It's for the sports watchers who need their Max

-DIRECTV streaming has plans for the crowd who are not only sports-watchers, but who also love a good variety of entertainment and lifestyle shows.
+DIRECTV has plans not only for sports watchers but also for those who love a variety of entertainment and lifestyle shows.

-Check out the complete channel lineup to see which plan is best for you, but the biggest plus is that you get a free three-month subscription to Max.
+Check out the complete channel lineup to see which sports package is best for you, but the biggest plus is getting a free three-month subscription to Max, Cinemax, STARZ, MGM+, and Paramount+ with SHOWTIME®.

-If you want to think long-term, you'll get STARZ channels in your lineup with the ULTIMATE package.
-And with the PREMIER package, you can watch the Max, CINEMAX, SHOWTIME, and STARZ channels after a long day of work for as long as you keep this TV plan.
+And with the PREMIER package, you can watch Max, CINEMAX, Paramount+ with SHOWTIME®, and STARZ channels after a long day of work for as long as you keep this TV plan.

-With DIRECTV streaming, you can get up to 19 sports channels, which includes NBA TV and MLB Network (but not NFL Network).
+With DIRECTV, you can get up to 30 sports channels, which includes NBA TV, NFL, and MLB Network.

-But streaming through DIRECTV is our last choice for most sports fans because this live TV streaming service requires you to at least get the ULTIMATE package for $110 per month to get access to all 19 of those sports channels (that's a lot of dough compared to fuboTV or YouTube TV).
+But DIRECTV is our last choice for most sports fans because this live TV streaming service requires you to at least get the ULTIMATE package for $115 per month to get access to all 30 of those sports channels (that's a lot of dough compared to fuboTV or YouTube TV).

 For some, the CHOICE package will be sufficient enough.
-So make sure those final six sports channels are worth the $26 upgrade for you from CHOICE to ULTIMATE.
+So make sure you're getting the networks you want in whichever package you choose.

 The sports channels in the ENTERTAINMENT package includes the following: